About disks storage for Azure Linux VMs

 Azure Disks are designed for 99.999% availability.
 Azure Disks have consistently delivered enterprise-grade durability, with an industry-leading ZERO% Annualized Failure Rate.

-There are two performance tiers for storage that you can choose from when creating your disks -- Standard Storage and Premium Storage.
-Also, there are two types of disks -- unmanaged and managed -- and they can reside in either performance tier.
+There are three performance tiers for storage that you can choose from when creating your disks -- Premium SSD Disks, Standard SSD, and Standard HDD Storage.
+Also, there are two types of disks -- unmanaged and managed.

-Standard Storage is backed by HDDs, and delivers cost-effective storage while still being performant.
-Standard storage can be replicated locally in one datacenter, or be geo-redundant with primary and secondary data centers.
-For more information about storage replication, please see Azure Storage replication.
+Standard HDD disks are backed by HDDs, and deliver cost-effective storage.
+Standard HDD storage can be replicated locally in one datacenter, or be geo-redundant with primary and secondary data centers.
+For more information about storage replication, see Azure Storage replication.

-For more information about using Standard Storage with VM disks, please see Standard Storage and Disks.
+For more information about using Standard HDD disks, see Standard Storage and Disks.

-Premium Storage is backed by SSDs, and delivers high-performance, low-latency disk support for VMs running I/O-intensive workloads.
-You can use Premium Storage with DS, DSv2, GS, Ls, or FS series Azure VMs.
+Premium SSD disks are backed by SSDs, and delivers high-performance, low-latency disk support for VMs running I/O-intensive workloads.
+Typically you can use Premium SSD disks with sizes that include an "s" in the series name.
+For example, there is the Dv3-Series and the Dsv3-series, the Dsv3-series can be used with Premium SSD disks.
 For more information, please see Premium Storage.

 Unmanaged disks are the traditional type of disks that have been used by VMs.
-With these, you create your own storage account and specify that storage account when you create the disk.
-You have to make sure you don't put too many disks in the same storage account, because you could exceed the scalability targets of the storage account (20,000 IOPS, for example), resulting in the VMs being throttled.
+With these disks, you create your own storage account and specify that storage account when you create the disk.
+Make sure you don't put too many disks in the same storage account, because you could exceed the scalability targets of the storage account (20,000 IOPS, for example), resulting in the VMs being throttled.
 With unmanaged disks, you have to figure out how to maximize the use of one or more storage accounts to get the best performance out of your VMs.

 We recommend that you use Azure Managed Disks for new VMs, and that you convert your previous unmanaged disks to managed disks, to take advantage of the many features available in Managed Disks.